eth-cscs/openstack/cli/README.md

  * Environment ready for openstack CLI with scoped project: project2
 ```

-You can also use a parameter ```source pollux.env my_proj``` with the name of your project (or part of it) in order to avoid the menu from popping up, if that's what you want.
+You can also use a parameter ```source castor.env my_proj``` with the name of your project (or part of it) in order to avoid the menu from popping up, if that's what you want.
 It works like a grep.

 ## Remarks